-While many research services require a significant degree of specialisation to meet the needs of researchers, there are also generalist services that are used by many institutes in essentially the same way (not unlike a commodity service).
+While many research services require a significant degree of specialisation to meet the needs of researchers, there are also generalised services that are used by many institutes in essentially the same way (not unlike a commodity service).
 For such 'commodity-style' services, there are clear benefits to the aggregation of demand, and the bundling of buying power.
-Benefits of such demand aggregation naturally include cost savings due to the ability to negotiate better prices with vendors and to cut down on overhead costs, but can also extend to safeguarding service continuity or to ensuring compliance with desired standards or specifications, e.g., with existing authentication and authorisation systems.
+This includes cloud bursting scenarios, in case the extra capacity required can be procured from commodity providers.
+Benefits of such demand aggregation naturally include cost savings due to the ability to negotiate better prices with vendors and cut down on overhead costs, but can also extend to safeguarding service continuity, or to ensuring compliance with desired standards or specifications, e.g., with existing authentication and authorisation systems.